 8.14 As indicated in Section 2 (above) the Local Plan has allocated the Industrial Estate as a 'Strategic Employment Site'.
 The Jobs and Growth Strategy for Pendle (2013-2023) (Document 7) makes clear that there is a lack of suitable industrial/employment land elsewhere.
 Notwithstanding the development of other sites such as Brierfield Mill and the West Craven Business Park, there is a need for new industrial units to be of sufficient size for business demand and well located within the M65 Growth Corridor.
-As indicated (in section 5 above) the Council is seeking acquisition of the Order Land, so that it can assemble the site from different ownerships, carry out vital infrastructure works such as a new link road, draw down public funding and market the site to investors (with a precise disposal strategy to be determined).
-Whilst the exact layout of the new site is under consideration, it will have the ability to cater for demand for new industrial units and there is evidence of demand already for new units to be created on the site.
+As indicated (in section 5 above) the Council is seeking acquisition of the Order Land, in order to facilitate the Phase 2 extension of the Lomeshave Industrial Estate.
+The Council intends that the Phase 2 extension shall cater for the demand for larger modern industrial units.
+Knowledge from work associated with Phase 1 suggests that there is likely to be demand for such units and Phase 2 will be large enough and flexible enough to accommodate a wide range of unit sizes.
 As the Jobs and Growth Strategy for Pendle (2013-2023) (Document 7) acknowledged, the site 'has the potential to create a substantial number of jobs in the Borough'.
-It is anticipated that Phase 1 will safeguard or create 400 - 500 FTE jobs, whilst Phase 2 would be expected to deliver more than double that.
+It is anticipated that Phase 2 will safeguard or create up to 1000 FTE jobs, in addition to the 400-500 FTE jobs safeguarded or created as a result of Phase 1.
 The significance of this to Pendle, Lancashire and to the national economy will be evident, given the considerations outlined with respect to the important role of economic growth and the responsibilities of the Council and partners to try to create conditions to encourage that in order to secure the wellbeing of its people.
 Accordingly, the Council believes that there is a strong justification for the promotion of the Order based upon the case for economic development.